 - The embedded dialler syncs with your RingCentral contacts for easy access so users can quickly make calls without searching numbers.

-- Teams users can also use the RingCentral MVP app as a calling endpoint, with enterprise-grade features (Five 9s uptime SLA, custom IVRs, integrations) not offered in Teams.
+- Teams users can also use the RingCentral MVP app as a calling endpoint, with enterprise-grade features (five 9s uptime SLA, custom IVRs, integrations) not offered in Teams.

 Now, as businesses iron out their return to work plans, those tools have a vital role to play.
-This means, for most companies, Microsoft Teams is here to stay.
+Which means, for most companies, Microsoft Teams is here to stay.
 And workers who’ve used Microsoft Teams alongside RingCentral will want to keep both.